 |

-but have a durable solid copper head that will hold
+a durable solid copper head that will hold up longer than

 Solid